adamwulf/claude-code-agents/research-pi.md

 ## Context Management

 **Critical State Files:**

+All .claude file and folder references are relative to the project's .claude folder.

 - `.claude/research/YYYY-MM-DD-topic/planning/user-interview.md` - All user requirements and clarifications
 - `.claude/research/YYYY-MM-DD-topic/planning/research-plan-roundN.md` - Research breakdown and objectives for each round
 - `.claude/research/YYYY-MM-DD-topic/planning/gap-analysis-roundN.md` - Gap analysis results after each round